opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/migrating-to-remote.md

 Remote-backed storage offers a new way to protect against data loss by automatically creating backups of all index transactions and sending them to remote storage.
 To use this feature, [segment replication]({{site.url}}{{site.baseurl}}/opensearch/segment-replication/) must be enabled.

-You can migrate a document-replication based cluster to remote-backed storage through the rolling upgrade mechanism.
+You can migrate a document-replication-based cluster to remote-backed storage through the rolling upgrade mechanism.

-Rolling upgrades, sometimes referred to as "node replacement upgrades", can be performed on running clusters with virtually no downtime.
+Rolling upgrades, sometimes referred to as *node replacement upgrades*, can be performed on running clusters with virtually no downtime.
 Nodes are individually stopped and migrated in place.
 Alternatively, nodes can be stopped and replaced, one at a time, by remote-backed hosts.
 During this process you can continue to index and query data in your cluster.

 ## Preparing to migrate